 Thirteen years later, the New Zealand hip hop scene is vibrant but far more fragmented and without the crossover star power of Scribe and Savage.
 But the Boost Mobile Hookup tour provides an intriguing snapshot of the golden era of New Zealand hip hop – when local rappers stood up en masse, taking hip hop to every corner of the country and cementing an iconic place in our popular music history.

 Andy Murnane aka YDNA (co-founder, Dawn Raid): In 2003, we had a groundswell going.
 It started with Deceptikonz.
 For Dawn Raid, our focus was Mareko – we had all this New York press and had him recording with the Wu-Tang.
 Out of nowhere along came Scribe and blew the scene open.
 It was national, it was mainstream, it was the most popular music at the time.
-Saatchi and Saatchi came to us because Telecom was looking to introduce a new youth-marketed range of cell phones and cheap texting.
+Saatchi and Saatchi came to us because Telecom [now Spark] was looking to introduce a new youth-marketed range of cell phones and cheap texting.
 They said “could you give us a proposal of how it could happen?”
 So me and Brotha D went back to them with the idea of a national hip hop tour, taking the best of the country to every single city we could and along the way we’d promote these cell phones.

 Chris Graham (director): Saatchi and Saatchi contacted me quite early on.
 I had a brief hesitation about the commercialisation of hip hop – having grown up within the culture, I felt a little protective and a bit cynical about how it was being used.
 But they wanted me specifically to do it.
 Usually they’ll pitch projects out to different directors to compete for, but in this instance they were like, “no, you’re the person we want to do this, because you’re involved in hip hop and you understand the culture.”
 They started talking about Dawn Raid and the inclusion of all of their stable.
 Then they basically said, in a nutshell, “We want to make a 45 second ad that’s a tease of the tour, a 60 second ad, and a music video.”
 There was a graffiti element as well and Disruptiv were really the only graffiti company around, so Elliot [Askew One] came onboard and he designed the graf.